 If you have a custom domain, you’ll need to make some changes to your DNS records so that you can send and receive mail from your domain at Fastmail.
 These changes are to be made through the control panel supplied by your registrar.

-You can add your domain using our interactive domain setup wizard by going to Settings → Domains and clicking Add Domain.
+You can add your domain using our interactive domain setup wizard by going to Settings → Domains and clicking Add or buy domain.
 Follow the steps, and we will check to see if your domain is registered, and guide you through the rest of the process.

 We have more information about our domain setup wizard here.